Texas Southern Tigers: Women's basketball

 The women’s basketball team has appeared in the NCAA Division I women's basketball tournament once.
 The Lady Tigers have a record of 0–1.

 Football

 The football team plays in the NCAA's Division I FCS as a member of the Southwestern Athletic Conference (SWAC).
 In 2012, the Tigers moved into the new Shell Energy Stadium, built for the city's Major League Soccer team, the Houston Dynamo.
 It replaced the Alexander Durley Sports Complex as the home of Tiger football.
 60 former members of the football program have gone on to play in the NFL.

+Competitive cheer

+Texas Southern cheerleading team was the first HBCU team to win a national title with the National Cheerleaders Association in April 2023.

+Athletics partnership

+In 2018, TSU's athletics department entered a partnership with Under Armour.
+As part of the multi-year agreement, Under Armour will provide on-field and training gear for 16 varsity sports.